Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ### Include option reuse person information in more sections

 It could be great to include an option to indicate that the ‘principal contact’ is the same as the ‘depositor’ in order to not repeat information and reduce the number of fields the user has to complete manually.

-### Person identifiers should be renamed to ORCID

-When we talk about ‘Identifiers’ of ‘Depositors’, ‘Principal Contact’ or other people, it is only available for ORCID numbers.
-So we should change ‘Identifier’ to ‘ORCID number’ to make the entry clearer.

 ### Enter "Keywords" in one line